CarlosIsCringe/Cyberlions/README.md

 Cyberlions is a scholar led program that offers education in Technology and Robotics.
 This includes porgramming, documentation and self-leadership.
 Our goal is to teach young scholars to run this club as a self-sutaining business that can overcome any obstacle they face.

 Currently Cyberlions operates using the [C17 Coding Language](https://en.wikipedia.org/wiki/C17_(C_standard_revision)).
 Arrangements have been made to convert Cyberlions to a dual coding platform.
-For more information on Cyberlions, go to our [about]() page.
+Future contenders for this dual platform include Python and/or C++.
+For more information, please check out [About]() page.

 ##